UA-ResearchComputing-HPC/hpc-documentation/docs/quick_start/accessing_compute/index.md

 !!! question "Not sure how to create a text file from the command line?"
      Try `nano hello_world.slurm`, then simply enter your text.
 To save and exit, use ++ctrl++ + ++x++, select ++y++ to save, and ++enter++ to complete the process.

-Once you have your text file, you can submit your job by using the command `sbatch` followed by your script's name'.
+Once you have your text file, you can submit your job by using the command `sbatch` followed by your script's name.
 This will return a job ID (just like your interactive job).
 For example:

 ```
 [netid@cpu39 ~]$ sbatch hello_world.slurm